Knowledge base

 where com

-Points are reserved to separate the different parts of a domain name, as between the second level domain and the TLD.
-You cannot buy a domain with a point at the beginning or end of a label, or as an isolated character inside a label.
+Periods are reserved to separate the different parts of a domain name, such as between the second-level domain and the TLD.
+You cannot purchase a domain with a period at the beginning or end of a label, or as an isolated character within a label.

-This guide details the different states in which a domain name.
+This guide details the various states in which a domain name can be.

-The domain name is declared in DNS, the active and unlocked domain name.
+The domain name is listed in the DNS, the domain name is active and unlocked.
 All administrative and/or technical operations are possible.

-The domain name is declared in the DNS.
-The active and locked domain name to protect it, especially against illicit transfer requests.
+The domain name is listed in the DNS.
+The domain name is active and locked to protect it, especially against illicit transfer requests.

 Statuses that require an operation or observation

-This status is set when the domain has expired (not renewed).
+This status is applied when the domain has expired (not renewed).
 The only possible operation is then renewal.
 Administrative and/or technical operations are not possible.

 This status occurs if the domain has not been renewed.
-Be aware of this other guide if you are looking for information about this.
+Refer to this other guide if you are looking for information on this subject.

 “PendingRestore”

-This status appears when applying for restoration.
-The registrar has 7 days to communicate to the registry all the information necessary for its restoration.
+This status appears when a restoration request is made.
+The registrar has 7 days to communicate all necessary information to the registry for its restoration.

 "PendingDelete"

-This status follows RedemptionPeriod status after 30 days if no restoration request has been made.
-The name will be deleted for a period of 15 days before returning to the public domain.
+This status follows the RedemptionPeriod status after 30 days if no restoration request has been made.
+The name will be deleted during a 15-day period before falling back into the public domain.

 The domain name is declared in the DNS (fully operational).

-The domain name is declared in the DNS but no administrative and/or technical operation is possible.
-Possible causes: see Article 6.1 of the charter of AFNIC.
+The domain name is listed in the DNS but no administrative and/or technical operations are possible.
+Possible causes: see article 6.1 of the charter of AFNIC.

-The domain name is no longer declared in the DNS; it is no longer functional and no administrative and/or technical operation is possible.
-Possible causes: see Article 6.2 of thecharterof AFNIC.
+The domain name is no longer declared in the DNS; it is no longer functional and no administrative and/or technical operations are possible.
+Possible causes: see article 6.2 of the charte of the AFNIC.

-This guide concerns domain names with extension .se
+This guide concerns domain names with the .se

 Preamble